magomimmo/modern-cljs/doc/tutorial-19.md

 Generally speaking, the updating of the dependencies of a project requires little efforts which even a Clojure beginner can afford.
-In this tutorial we're going to use the `shoreleave` libs as a fictional use case for introducing the collaboration process.
+In this tutorial we're going to use the `shoreleave` libs as a use case for introducing the collaboration process.

 ### Fork, clone and branch